black-studio/black-studio-tinymce-widget/readme.txt

 == Description ==

 This plugin adds a new `Visual Editor` widget type that allows you to insert rich text and media objects in your sidebars with no hassle.
 With Black Studio TinyMCE Widget you will be able to edit your widgets in a WYSIWYG manner using the native WordPress TinyMCE editor, just like you do in posts and pages.
 And if you are a developer you may still switch back and forth from Visual to HTML mode.

-For years the default WordPress text widget lacked functionalities and it required HTML knowledge, this plugin was born to overcome these limitations.
-The recent releases of WordPress (starting from version 4.8 released in June 2017), finally included a native visual text widget, but it's pretty minimal and it doesn't provide all the features available with Black Studio TinyMCE Widget, which still remains a must-have for advanced users.
+For years the default WordPress text widget has been very basic and it required HTML knowledge to add formatting and images/media to the text.
+This plugin was born in 2011 to overcome these limitations.
+After a long time, in June 2017, version 4.8 of WordPress finally introduced a new text widget that included the ability to manage text widgets with the visual editor.
+The new widget available in WordPress core could now be used as a basic replacement of Black Studio TinyMCE Widget, but the plugin still offers some additional features, so it remains a must-have for advanced users.

-= Features =
+= Basic Features =

-* Add rich text widgets to your sidebars and edit them using visual editor
+* Add rich text widgets to your sidebars and edit them using the TinyMCE visual editor
 * Switch between Visual mode and HTML mode (including Quicktags toolbar)
+* Insert images, videos, and other media from WordPress Media Library
+* Insert links to existing WordPress pages/posts or external resources
+* Support for shortcodes, smilies and embed in widget text (including preview)
+* Support for Customizer with live preview and quick edit
+* Support for widgets accessibility mode
+* Compatible with multi-site (WordPress networks)
+* Compatible with the most common multi-language plugins
+* Compatible with Page Builder plugin by SiteOrigin
+* Translations available in 20+ languages

+= Advanced Features =

+These features are what makes this plugin better than the WordPress (4.8+) native widget:

 * Full featured TinyMCE Visual Editor (the same you have for pages and posts)
+* Wide text area for an enhanced editing experience
 * Compatible with 3rd party TinyMCE customization plugins (TinyMCE Advanced, WP Edit, ...)
-* Insert images/videos from WordPress Media Library
-* Insert links to existing WordPress pages/posts or external resources
-* Support for fullscreen editing mode
+* Support for distraction-free (fullscreen) editing mode
-* Support for widgets accessibility mode
-* Support for WordPress networks (multi-site)
-* Support for WPML (multi-language)
-* Live preview in theme customizer
-* Available in 20+ languages
+* Option to "Automatically add paragraphs" to widget text

+= About the plugin =

+The story of the plugin was featured in a talk at WordCamp Europe 2018 in Belgrade.
+See the video [Once upon a time, there was a plugin...](https://wordpress.tv/2018/07/11/francesco-canovi-marco-chiesi-once-upon-a-time-there-was-a-plugin/) on WordPress.tv.

 = Links =